Flask - Redirect a URL

 return render_template('bar.html')

-Or, you could redirect to some other URL.
+Or you could redirect to a fully qualified URL.

 from flask import Blueprint, render_template, redirect, url_for